Application management (current)

 All applications that you register with Identity Cloud are either target applications or authoritative applications.

 target applications: Use Identity Cloud to create and manage user accounts in a target application.
-Running reconciliation on a target application syncs user account changes (New accounts, updated accounts, deleted accounts) from Identity Cloud to the target application (for example, ServiceNow).
+Running reconciliation on a target application syncs user account changes (new accounts, updated accounts, deleted accounts) and user-associated non-account objects (like groups) from Identity Cloud to the target application (for example, ServiceNow).

 authoritative applications: Create and manage user accounts in an authoritative application.
 Authoritative applications act as a source of identities and do not allow management of users and roles.
 You do not assign users to an Authoritative application.
 Running reconciliation on an authoritative application syncs user account changes (New accounts, updated accounts, deleted accounts) from the authoritative application (for example, Workday) to Identity Cloud.
 You specify an application as authoritative when you create the application.